-If you have multiple websites, you might ask yourself if you should create a different Dynamic Yield site for each one, or manage all of them in one Dynamic Yield site entity.
+If you have multiple websites, you might ask yourself whether you should create a different Dynamic Yield site for each one, or manage all of them in one Dynamic Yield site entity.
 This has tremendous impact on your work and how you view reports.
-There is not one correct answer for all cases, so use this article to help you decide what is best for you.
+There is no one correct answer for all cases, so use this article to help you decide what is best for you.

 Do you have a single user base for both sites?